-Vaccinations: September 26, 1998 [7 weeks] (Vanguard 5, DA2P+CPV, modified live)
+Vaccinations: September 26, 1998 [7 weeks] (Vanguard 5, DA2P+CPV, modified live) October 17, 1998 [10 weeks] (Vanguard 5, DA2P+CPV, modified live) November 5, 1998 [13 weeks] (Vanguard 5, DA2P+CPV, modified live)

-Recommendation: We recommend three more vaccinations with a combination vaccine that includes modified live parvovirus, distemper, canine adenovirus-2, and canine parainfluenza at 10, 13, and 16 weeks of age.
+Recommendation: We recommend one more vaccination with a combination vaccine that includes modified live parvovirus, distemper, canine adenovirus-2, and canine parainfluenza at 15 weeks of age.
 In addition, your puppy must be vaccinated for rabies after 16 weeks of age (California law).
 Most veterinarians recommend that puppies be vaccinated against kennel cough (canine infectious tracheobronchitis, caused by Bordetella bronchiseptica).
 Kennel cough is not a very serious disease, being somewhat akin to a bad cold.
 However, it is highly contagious and the vaccination is simple and does not seem to have associated side reactions, so it is probably a good idea.
-Most kennels require bordetella vaccination before they will accept a dog.
+Most kennels require bordetella vaccination.